nuxeo/doc.nuxeo.com-client-java/src/java/configuration.md

 ```

 - `Connectable` interface is mainly used to handle connectable entity.
 Every class implementing this interface and returned by the client will receive a call to `reconnectWith(NuxeoClient)` after post treatments.
 This allows to give client to connectable entity, to reconnect children in collection objects (such as Documents, Users, ...).

+- `Entities` is an entity with some useful API to handle container such as directories, tasks, workflows, comments...

 - `PaginableEntity` is an entity with extra fields for pagination information (such as totalSize, pageIndex, pageCount, isNextPageAvailable, ...).
 This is mainly used for documents on query API for instance.